gocheaphosting/easy-paypal-lte/readme.txt

 = Installing Extensions =

 Installing the extension modules is equally easy.
 To install [the affiliate package](http://buy.thulasidas.com/eaffiliates "Get the Affiliates module for ezPayPal Pro for $4.95"), for instance, just click on the Affiliate link on top right hand side part of your ezPayPal screen (on its WordPress Admin page) and follow the wizard-like instructions.

-= Pro Features =

-1. If you have existing products defined either in flat files or php source files, edit and use `pro/migrate-products.php` to insert them into your products table.products.
-5. Create and populate ipn_sales table (using test/arvixe.sql, or an another sql file from phpMySql.
-6. Edit and use pro/migrate-ipnData.php to copy the sales from ipn_sales to your ezpp_sales table.
-7. Edit and use test/make-meta.php to populate product_meta table from myPlugins.php
-8. Use pro/template-editor.php to create templates.

 = More Documentation =